systemseed/material_base/docs/components/form.md

 Form
 ====

 Material Base provides default styles and additional options for Drupal form elements.

 For displaying and handling forms, Drupal modules or Drupal Form API could be used.
-Material Base form elements not intended to be used directly (via template calling).
+Form elements not intended to be used directly (via template including).

 Component options
 -----------------